elenisal94/Flatmates-crm/README.md

 ## ⚙️ Features
 - Create, update, and delete tenant records
-- Track rent and bill payments per tenant
+- Create, update, and delete tasks, bills, and rent payments for each tenant
 - Automatically update aggregate stats (e.g., total rent due)
-- Add and manage tasks for each tenant
 - Instantly usable—no login required
 - Reset all data to default with one click
 - Sortable and resizable data tables